-The contractor shall furnish a Job Mix Formula (JMF) for review and approval.
-The Engineer may elect to evaluate the proposed JMF and suitability of all materials.
+The Engineer may elect to evaluate the proposed JMF and suitability of all materials through laboratory trial batches.
 All materials requested by the Engineer shall be provided at the contractor's expense to the Central Laboratory in Dover in a timely manner upon request.
 To verify the complete mixture design and evaluate the suitability of all materials, the following approximate quantities are required: